-About Infection Control Week
+About National Infection Control Week (Canada)

-Infection Control Week is an international event that takes place every year in October; this year it is October 17-23, 2016.
-The purpose is to raise awareness and educate people about healthcare-associated infections, and how to prevent them.
+National Infection Control Week was launched by Infection Prevention and Control (IPAC)-Canada in 1989.
+It takes place every year in October; this year it is October 15-19, 2018.
+The purpose is to raise awareness and educate people about healthcare-associated infections and how to prevent them.